Pendo vs Mixpanel? Which of the two is better for your SaaS product team?

 Pendo for product analytics

 Pendo is one of the key players when it comes to product adoption tools.
-It’s renowned for its state-of-the-art analytics.
-It allows you to design user onboarding experiences to drive customer success in both web and mobile apps.
+It allows you to design in-app messaging and user onboarding experiences to drive customer success in both web and mobile apps.

 While it’s been trying to lure early-stage companies with its lower plans, Pendo is really a tool for Enterprise clients.